lukewar/dependants-sync-action/README.md

    - `SYNC_FIELDS` - Comma-separated list of single select fields to synchronize.
    - `TOP_PARENT_ISSUE_TYPE` - The Issue Type to use to determine the top parent issue (default: `Initiative`).

-3. The workflow runs every 15 minutes automatically.
+3. Run workflow every X minutes.

 ## 🔧 Local Testing